fa-sharp/virtual-keyboard-display/README.md

 - Audio output (piano and synth sounds) via Tone.js
 - Many settings to customize the functionality and display:
     - Show/hide piano, staff, note names, keyboard shortcuts
-    - Change the piano range
+    - Adjust the piano range (up to 4 octaves)
-    - Make the notes sticky/sustain
+    - Make the notes sustain
+    - Adjust which notes should appear in treble vs bass clef
     - Re-size the keyboard for small and big screens.

 ### Libraries and features used